 “Listen here, all of you.”

-Tor could be hardly heard over the screams of Gorn, but yet they still spoke softly, and with a calm that could cause envy in those who meditate.
+Tor could hardly be heard over the screams of Gorn, yet they still spoke softly and with a calm that could cause envy in those who meditate.

 The group were barely listening as they watched as an enormous pack of wolves appeared from the trees.

 “I have never seen a wolf pack so big.”
-Shae said as she the Cappies caught her attention once more.
+She said as the Cappies caught her attention once more.
 “If you help us kill them, we promise not to hurt you.”

 The Cappies stood in silence.

-“We speak to the animals, what part of that don’t you understand?
-We as a race may not be capable at defending ourselves, but our friends are more than capable of killing those that dare threaten us.”
+“We speak to the animals; what part of that don’t you understand?
+We as a race may not be capable of defending ourselves, but our friends are more than capable of killing those that dare threaten us.”

 There was the sound of yelping, and the wolf that was on Gorn limped off whimpering.